 Meaning of Translation Exposure

-Translation exposure is a risk of the value of a company’s assets, equities, income or liabilities changing due to fluctuations in exchange rates.
-Firms which denominate a portion of their assets, liabilities, and equities in a foreign currency face this risk.
+Translation exposure is a type of foreign exchange (currency) risk of change in the value of a company’s assets, equities, income, or liabilities due to fluctuations in exchange rates.
+Firms that denominate a portion of their assets, liabilities, and equities in a foreign currency face this risk.

-Translation exposure is mainly faced by multinationals as their operations and assets are based in foreign currencies.
-Firms that produce goods or services that are sold in foreign markets are also affected by this risk.
+Generally, multinational companies face translation exposure due to the base of their operations and assets in foreign currencies.
+Firms that produce goods or services sold in foreign markets are also affected by this risk.

-On knowing the meaning of translation exposure, let us have a look at how to measure the same.
+On knowing the meaning of translation exposure, let us look at how to measure the same.

 Measuring Translation Exposure